iShares ESG Advanced MSCI EAFE Index ETF (NASDAQ:DMXF) to Issue Semi-Annual Dividend of $0.63

 iShares ESG Advanced MSCI EAFE Index ETF (NASDAQ:DMXF) declared a Semi-Annual dividend on Wednesday, June 9th, Zacks reports.
 Shareholders of record on Friday, June 11th will be given a dividend of 0.626 per share on Wednesday, June 16th.
-The ex-dividend date of this dividend is Thursday, June 10th.
-This is a boost from iShares ESG Advanced MSCI EAFE Index ETF’s previous Semi-Annual dividend of $0.20.
+The ex-dividend date is Thursday, June 10th.
+This is a positive change from iShares ESG Advanced MSCI EAFE Index ETF’s previous Semi-Annual dividend of $0.20.

 Receive News & Ratings for iShares ESG Advanced MSCI EAFE Index ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares ESG Advanced MSCI EAFE Index ETF and related companies with MarketBeat.com's FREE daily email newsletter.